 While the maximum number of Bitcoin that can exist is 21 million, it is possible to trade Bitcoin in fractions, down to 0.00000001 BTC, known as a Satoshi.

 You can buy and sell Bitcoin directly via a Bitcoin wallet, where you exchange BTC or fractions that you own.
 This is done either via an online broker or cryptocurrency exchange.
-Alternatively, you can trade Bitcoin CFDs (contracts for difference), meaning you speculate on the price without owning the underlying assets.
+Alternatively, you can trade Bitcoin CFDs (contracts for difference), meaning you speculate on the price volatility without owning the underlying assets.
 This is exclusive to online brokers.

 How to earn from buying Bitcoin in the UK

-To make money buying Bitcoin in the UK, you have to respect the old adage to “buy low, sell high”.
+To make money investing in Bitcoin in the UK, you have to respect the old adage to “buy low, sell high”.
 Unless you have a really advanced setup on your hands to allow you to mine Bitcoin, the way to make money via Bitcoin is through buying and selling the asset Bitcoin is highly volatile, so there are plenty of opportunities to trade it profitably.
-However, it also means there’s significant risk of losing money when you trade Bitcoin.
+However, it also means there’s a significant risk of losing money when you trade Bitcoin.

-Bitcoin is of interest to both day traders who look to make small profits due to its volatility, as well as investors who buy Bitcoin with a longer-term outlook.
+Bitcoin is of interest to both day traders who look to make small profits due to its volatility, as well as investors who acquire Bitcoin with a longer-term outlook.
 As well as buying and selling Bitcoin, you can trade it against fiat currencies, such as GBP and USD, as well as against other cryptocurrencies, like Ethereum and Litecoin.

 What regulations are in place for buying bitcoin in the UK?